Absolutely everything you need to know about website photos – with a checklist!

 4. Landscape (horizontal) or portrait (vertical) orientation

 Your website design will determine which kind of images you need.
-Unless otherwise instructed, I create a variety of each so you have options.
+Unless otherwise instructed, I create a variety of options for you.

 5. Social media usage